Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 4: Pairwise decomp with 1-4 EEL added to EEL and 1-4 VDW added to VDW potential terms

     !!! warning
         * No default.
-This must be specified!.
+This must be specified!

 `print_res` (Default = "within 6")
-:   Select residues from the complex to print.
-The default selection should be sufficient in most cases, however we have added several additional notations
+:   Select residues whose information is going to be printed in the output file.
+The default selection should be
+    sufficient in most cases, however we have added several additional notations

     === "By Distance"
         Notation: [ `within` `distance` ]